This guide is intended to provide basic concepts and strategies for designing homes to be safer during extreme heat events (Figure 1).

 - Locate air handlers and ducts in conditioned space.
 (See No Ducts or Air Handlers Located in Garage.)

 - If in a dry climate, consider a central evaporative cooling system (direct or indirect).
 (See Evaporative Cooling Systems; Passive and Low-Energy Cooling.)

 - For emergency cooling, consider small, portable evaporative coolers.
 Some units operate on battery power.
-(See Emergency or Backup Air-Conditioning.)
+(See Emergency Air-Conditioning and Food Refrigeration .)

 - Consider using water features inside or outside the house to create cool micro-climates.
 (See Evaporative Cooling Systems; Passive and Low-Energy Cooling.)

 - Incorporate a refrigerator, freezer, mini-fridge, or ice-maker into your emergency cooling plan.
-(See Emergency or Backup Air-Conditioning.)
+(See Emergency Air-Conditioning and Food Refrigeration.)

 - Consider incorporating a full basement to provide a naturally cooler zone in the home.
-(See Passive and Low-Energy Cooling; Building Integrated Thermal Mass.)
+(See Passive and Low-Energy Cooling; High-Thermal-Mass Construction.)

 - Consider using earth tubes to cool ventilation air or recirculated space air (Note: proper design and installation is critical to success with earth tubes.)
 (See Passive and Low-Energy Cooling.)

 - Bury water supply lines deeper and insulate pipes in the house to provide cooler tap water.

 Heat Pump Water Heaters

 - Install a heat pump water heater and take advantage of its waste cooling.
 Note this could increase wintertime heating.
 (See Heat Pump Water Heaters; Passive and Low-Energy Cooling.)

 - Utilize wind and stack effect to exhaust heat from the home, cool the skin through air movement, and cool the home through a night-flush strategy.
 (See Passive and Low-Energy Cooling.)